Peter Brotherhood: Peter Brotherhood

-After Kittoe's retirement this firm mainly produced machines of Peter Brotherhood's own invention, in particular from 1872 the Brotherhood 3-cylinder 120 degrees radial engine which could be powered by steam, water or compressed air at high speed and in perfect balance.
-Put to many uses it drove the Navy's Whitehead torpedoes and was used in the torpedoes of other navies as well.
+After Kittoe's retirement the Peter Brotherhood firm mainly produced machines of Brotherhood's invention, in particular from 1872 the Brotherhood 3-cylinder 120 degrees radial engine which could be powered by steam, water or compressed air at high speed and in perfect balance.
+Put to many uses the Brotherhood engine drove the Royal Navy's Whitehead torpedoes and was used in the torpedoes of other navies as well.
 Fans, dynamos and other high speed machines were directly driven by this engine.

-In 1881 the business was moved to Belvedere Road, Lambeth.
+In 1881 the business moved to Belvedere Road, Lambeth.